husker01/2023Spr_Projects/README.md

 ### Runtime complexity Analysis
-#### The Big Omega analysis for the solver is Omega(1) since the first solution may be the correct solution for the solver.

-#### The Big Theta analysis for the solver is Theta(m*m) where m is the number of rows in the board.
+#### Sudoku Board Generator Analysis

+#### The Big Omega analysis for Standard 9x9 Sudoku Board Generator is Omega(1) because in the best case scenario, the algorithm may produce a valid board on its first attempt, which means no backtracking is needed.
+As a result, the Big Omega is Omega(1).
+The Big O analysis of a backtracking Sudoku generator is considered to be O(N^(N^2)), where N is the size of the grid (9 in the case of a standard Sudoku board).

+#### Sudoku SAT Solver Analysis

+#### SAT problems are NP-complete.
+The worst-case time complexity for any algorithm that solves an NP-complete problem is exponential in the size of the input, which in this case is the size of the Sudoku grid.
+So the worst-case time complexity is O(2^N), where N is the total number of cells in the grid.
+With the constraints of Sudoku may make it easier to solve than an arbitrary SAT problem.
+For example, for a standard 9x9 Sudoku grid, there are a lot of constraints that reduce the number of valid Sudoku grids significantly.
+Therefore, while the theoretical worst-case complexity is O(2^N), a Sudoku SAT solver will typically perform much better in practice.
+But the exact runtime can still vary significantly depending on the specific puzzle and the specific SAT solver used.

+#### Sudoku Puzzle Generator Analysis

+#### The Big Omega analysis for Standard 9x9 Sudoku Puzzle Generator is Omega(1) * O(2^N) because in the best case scenario, the algorithm may produce a valid puzzle on its first attempt, As a result, the Big Omega is Omega(1) * the runtime for SAT solver, which is O(2^N).
+So finally, the runtime is Omega(1) * O(2^N).
+But in real case, the runtime is much faster because we have lots of constraint in SAT solver.

-#### The Big O analysis for the board is O(infinity) where the board may produce the puzzle boards infinitely.
+#### The Big O analysis for the board is O(infinity) where the board may produce the puzzle boards with multiple solutions infinitely.

 ## Graphs
 ### For 10 games